-Revision as of 17:22, 29 March 2021 (view source) Richardphillips (talk | contribs) (Tag: 2017 source edit) ← Older edit Revision as of 16:10, 3 May 2022 (view source) StefanOloffs (talk | contribs) (Tag: 2017 source edit) Newer edit → ne 1: Line 1: {{Portal/ContainerOpen col=1}} {{Portal/ContainerOpen col=1}} {{Portal/CellOpen image=true}} {{Portal/CellOpen image=true}} ne 7: Line 6: {{Portal/ContainerOpen col=1 class=intro-subpage}} {{Portal/ContainerOpen col=1 class=intro-subpage}} At GYC we have both deep water and drying trot moorings.
+Revision as of 17:22, 29 March 2021 (view source) Richardphillips (talk | contribs) (Tag: 2017 source edit) ← Older edit Latest revision as of 13:14, 12 December 2022 (view source) Richardphillips (talk | contribs) (Tag: 2017 source edit)

+Li ne 1: Lir ne 1: - {{Portal/ContainerOpen col=1}} {{Portal/ContainerOpen col=1}} {{Portal/CellOpen image=true}} {{Portal/CellOpen image=true}} Line 7: Lir ne 6: {{Portal/ContainerOpen col=1 class=intro-subpage}} {{Portal/ContainerOpen col=1 class=intro-subpage}} At GYC we have both deep water and drying trot moorings.
 The drying moorings allow access three hours either side of high water and the deep water moorings are accessible at any state of the tide.
 Members have a range of sailing and motor yachts, from light displacement racers to traditional blue water cruisers.
 There is rarely a waiting list for moorings and we can usually accommodate boats up to a maximum of 12 meters and ten tons.
-We can sail upriver as far as Tower Bridge and there are no restrictions downriver; it is possible to sail to the Thames Estuary beyond the Medway on a single tide.
-Members have a range of sailing and motor yachts, from + light displacement racers to traditional blue water cruisers.
-The club organises yacht races about every two weeks in the summer and about every month during the winter.
+We can sail upriver as far as Tower Bridge and there are no restrictions downriver; it is possible to sail to the Thames Estuary beyond the Medway on a single tide. + Members have a range of sailing and motor yachts, from light displacement racers to traditional blue water cruisers. - The club organises yacht races about every two weeks in the summer and about every month during the winter.
 Racing is open to all classes under the Byron handicap system.
 GYC has a friendly relationship with other clubs on the Thames, and there are inter-club racing events, regattas and open races at other Thames and Medway clubs.
-Our races are usually around cans, downriver to Erith, Thurrock and Gravesend, and beyond to Sea Reach and around the Isl e of Sheppey.
-At GYC we have both deep water and drying trot moorings.
+Our races are usually around cans, downriver to Erith, Thurrock and Gravesend, and beyond to Sea Reach and around the Isl e of Sheppey. + At GYC we have both deep water and drying trot moorings.
 The drying moorings allow access three hours either side of high water and the deep water moorings are accessible at any state of the tide.
 None of our moorings have direct access from the shore so berth holders need to own a tender, though a trot boat is operational on club race days.
-We also have an all tide visitor pontoon connected to the ma in clubhouse that can be used by members for short periods Each summer, we organise the 'East Coast Cruise' where a dozen or so boats spend a week sailing together to destinations beyond the Thames such as Burnham on Crouch and the River Blackwater.
-The club also has a well-equipped yard with hardstanding for 20 The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
-Berth holders also have use of a
+We also have an all tide visitor pontoon connected to the ma in clubhouse that can be used by members for short periods Each summer, we organise the 'East Coast Cruise' where a dozen or so boats spend a week sailing together to destinations beyond the Thames such as Burnham on

+The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
+Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.